 When you get a kitten or puppy, you really can’t predict how Fido and Fluffy will look when they are fully grown.
 You may also not really be able to read their personalities.
 With dogs, there is often the question of guesstimating a pup’s full adult size.
 This can be a huge concern for renters, particularly.
 There really is none of that guesswork with senior pets: what you see is what you get.

 When you adopt an older dog or cat in their sunset years, you’ll know going into it that you won’t have as much time with your furry friend as you would with a puppy or kitten.
 That can be bittersweet, but it can also make that relationship even more special and meaningful.
 Many people find it very rewarding and fulfilling to show a sweet senior pet the kindness and compassion they deserve.
+For more detailed guidance on caring for your older dog, check out our article on Senior Dog Care.

 We love dogs and cats at any age.
 Kittens and puppies are of course beyond adorable, while adults are very fun and personable.
 Animals in their senior years often become very sweet and affectionate, and are usually much more interested in getting petted than in running and playing.
 You may completely melt when looking into those sweet, soulful eyes.